 Thermostats are a vital piece of equipment for keeping reptiles – not every species will require one, but most do.
-They will allow you to control the heat that is created in the environment, which means not only will you be able to set the temperature and know it’s perfect for your pet, but it’s also a safety feature – it can’t over heat and cause and stress to your pet, or do any damage to the enclosure itself.
-Safety and peace of mind – invaluable.
+They will allow you to control the heat that is created in the environment, which means not only will you be able to set the temperature and know it’s perfect for your pet, but it’s also a safety feature – it can’t overheat and cause stress to your pet, or do any damage to the enclosure itself.
+Safety and peace of mind are invaluable.

 There are different types of thermostat, and that’s where people tend to get confused.
 Different heating equipment will require different types of thermostat, keeping them functioning properly.
 As a rundown, we can look at the main types, and the best heat source used with each.

-The next set up is a pulse proportional thermostat, which sends electrically pulses to the heat source, and intensifies these or reduces them to control the temperature.
+The next setup is a pulse proportional thermostat, which sends electrical pulses to the heat source, and intensifies these or reduces them to control the temperature.
 Again, this shouldn’t be used on a visual light bulb, but is much better suited to ceramic heat emitters and heat cables.
 This will alter its pulses to ensure the temperature stays exactly where you want it.